 Nevertheless, a general weakening trend during the 21st century emerges.
-None of the models simulates an intensification or an abrupt shut-down under this scenario within the coming 100 to 200 years.
+None of the models simulates an intensification or an abrupt shut-down under these scenarios within the coming 100 to 200 years.

 Models of reduced complexity show that a threshold of the circulation exists beyond which a complete shut-down of the current results without additional external inputs.
 Therefore, a transition to a second stable equilibrium occurs.
-This behaviour might also be observable in more complete models (three-dimensional coupled atmosphere-ocean models without flux corrections), according most recent simulations (Mikolajewicz et al., 2007) and as suggested by two of the three longest simulations for the RCP8.5 scenario in Fig. 9.9.
-Multiple equilibria were also shown in a fully coupled AOGCM, although in an aquaplanet configuration (Ferreira et al., 2011).
+This behaviour might also be observable in more complete models (three-dimensional coupled atmosphere-ocean models without flux corrections), according most recent simulations (Mikolajewicz et al., 2007) and as suggested by two of the three longest simulations for the RCP8.5 scenario in Fig. 9.9 (Hu et al., 2013).
+Multiple equi-